VOICE OF DETROIT: The city's independent newspaper, unbossed and unbought

 Cook said he never told Officers Jason James and James Corsi, who had arrived in the back-up unit and followed him and Duplessis into the group, that he suspected Eberheart had a gun.

-Burton-Hill also asked him whether he and his partner seized Eberheart because he was leading the group at the front of it, not running away.
+Burton-Harris also asked him whether he and his partner seized Eberheart because he was leading the group at the front of it, not running away.
 Cook did not respond.

 Officer Jason James of the back-up unit testified that he and his partner James Corsi exited their vehicle shortly after Duplessis and Cook had, and saw them walking up to Eberheart and speaking to him.